How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: Results and discussion

-for the three data sets as follows: approximately $-0.62 \sim -0.55$ for \figref{fig:phaseshiftdata}(a), $0.032 \sim 0.045$ for \figref{fig:phaseshiftdata}(b), and $-0.029 \sim -0.028$ for \figref{fig:phaseshiftdata}(c).
+for the three datasets as follows: approximately $-0.62 \sim -0.55$ for \figref{fig:phaseshiftdata}(a), $0.032 \sim 0.045$ for \figref{fig:phaseshiftdata}(b), and $-0.029 \sim -0.028$ for \figref{fig:phaseshiftdata}(c).
 Notably, the result calculated from the data in Fig.~\ref{fig:phaseshiftdata}(a) differs drastically from the latter two sets.
-The primary reason for this discrepancy is that the upper energy limit of this dataset is exceedingly low, leading to an disproportionately large impact from the factor $\frac{1}{\Lambda-E}$ in Eq.~\eqref{eq:ddEinfty}.
+The primary reason for this discrepancy is that the upper energy limit of this dataset is exceedingly low, leading to a disproportionately large impact from the factor $\frac{1}{\Lambda-E}$ in Eq.~\eqref{eq:ddEinfty}.
 Obviously, this value is rather small compare to 1 in Eq.~(\ref{eq:Gamma1bw}).
-So we take the approximation as $\Gamma^{\text{BW}}_0=\Gamma^{\text{BW}}_1$ in bc model.
-We show the results in Tab.~\ref{tab:results}.
+So we take the approximation as $\Gamma^{\text{BW}}_0=\Gamma^{\text{BW}}_1$ in the $bc$ model.
+We show the results in Table~\ref{tab:results}.

-Subsequently, using Eqs.(\ref{eq:rhophysical}-\ref{eq:bare_portion}), we calculate the ranges of the overlap between the bare state and the physical state for various cases, as shown in Tab.~\ref{tab:results}.
-It can be seen from Table~\ref{tab:results} that the results obtained from different experimental data sets are overall compatible with each other, indicating that the method exhibits a certain degree of stability against variations in the input data.
+Subsequently, using Eqs.~(\ref{eq:rhophysical})--(\ref{eq:bare_portion}), we calculate the ranges of the overlap between the bare state and the physical state for various cases, as shown in Table~\ref{tab:results}.
+It can be seen from Table~\ref{tab:results} that the results obtained from different experimental datasets are overall compatible with each other, indicating that the method exhibits a certain degree of stability against variations in the input data.
 On the other hand, there remain noticeable differences between the upper- and lower-bound solutions; however, this discrepancy is expected to be further reduced as more complete phase-shift information becomes available.
 Under the current data and model assumptions, a reasonable interval estimate for the width of the $\rho$ meson and the bare-state component can be obtained, although the result is not highly precise.